Parsa-Sedigh/nasser-network/notes/section-03-Internet-Protocol-(IP).md

 which is the ip and will send that packet by setting a new MAC addr and ... .

 There are three general types of routing based on the destination of the packet:
-1. Local Routing (Same Network): The destination is on the same local network (same subnet), so the packet is delivered directly using the switch without involving a router.
+1. **Local Routing (Same Network):** The destination is on the same local network (same subnet), so the packet is delivered directly using the switch without involving a router.
-2. Internal Routing (Different Local Networks): The destination is on a different local network, but still within the same organization or private network.
+2. **Internal Routing (Different Lo cal Networks):** The destination is on a different local network, but still within the same organization or private network.
 First goes to router then router (or default gateway) is used to forward the packet to that other network.
-3. External Routing (Internet or Public Network): The destination is outside the local/private network, such as a website or cloud service on the Internet.
+3. **External Routing (Internet or Public Network):** The destination is outside the local/private network, such as a website or cloud service on the Internet.
 The packet is sent to the switch, then router connected to the Internet, router uses it's public IP addr to sendign the packet to internet, then changes the source IP addr of the packet to it's own IP public IP addr(so the source IP is no longer the host on our private network), then sends the packet forward.